How to Master the Art of Making the Perfect Cup of Coffee

 There are two methods of using the site:

 Method 1: Without a 100ml cylinder.
 You don’t have to measure your coffee beans’ density.
-Use the default (median) starting recipe of 400 (0.400g/ml recipe #80).
+Use the default (median) starting recipe of 390 (0.390g/ml recipe #61).

-68% of the roasted coffee on the planet falls within three tries in either direction, using the Extract More or Extract Less buttons.
-The remaining 30% of coffees may take up to a total of 5 attempts with this method.
+68% of the roasted coffee on the planet falls within two tries in either direction, using the Extract More or Extract Less buttons.
+The remaining 30% of coffees may take up to a total of 4 attempts with this method.
 But at least you can try the recipes with no extra gear.
 You don’t have to make the coffees all in one go; just mentally note the result and what you want to try next time.

 Method 2: With a 100ml cylinder and 0.1g scales.
-Making a great coffee is much quicker if you get a 100ml cylinder because 68% of the time, you will make a brilliant coffee on the first attempt — 95% with up to one adjustment and 99% with up to two adjustments.
+Making a great coffee is much quicker if you get a 100ml cylinder because 68% of the time, you will make a brilliant coffee on the first attempt — 95% with up to one adjustment and 98% with up to two adjustments.

 In this example, your measured density is 0.377 g/ml.
-Entering 377 in the form above gives you a starting recipe of #57.
+Entering 377 in the form above gives you a starting recipe of #48.

 There is a 68% probability that this recipe will be correct the first time because it is based on a density measurement of your beans.

-The huge advantage of the series of recipes is that they help you fully utilise all your extraction tools to their fullest capacity – without having years of barista training.
+The huge advantage of the series of recipes is that they help you fully utilise all your extraction tools to their total capacity – without having years of barista training.
 And you always end up with a coffee that tastes the best, the least sour and the least bitter.
 The best recipe for your coffee.
 A revelation.

 DAE, it’s a revolution in making coffee.